House Life

 College House Undergraduate Research Program

-At Penn, undergraduates do research too!
-In support of these efforts and other fellowships, College Houses & Academic Services and the Center for Undergraduate Research and Fellowships (CURF) coordinates one of the only interdiscplinary support programs on campus.
+At Penn, undergraduates learn how to be researchers!
+In support of these efforts and other fellowships, College Houses & Academic Services and the Center for Undergraduate Research and Fellowships (CURF) coordinates one of the only interdisciplinary support programs on campus.
 Each College House selects a Research Fellow (RF) who is given academic and monetary support to pursue an one-year research project of their own design.
-In conjunction with House faculty and staff, the Research Fellows also present informal research events in their Houses.
+As the research project draws to a close, Research Fellows also have opportunity to present their research at our yearly College Houses Research Showcase.

 Some of the topics that our fellows have researched in past years can be seen here.